tokio-rs/tokio-uring/DESIGN.md

 next time the caller's task executes, it polls the operation's future which completes and returns the stored result.

-If the operation's future drops before the operation completes, it sets the lifecycle to `Ignored` and submits a cancellation request to the kernel.
+If the operation's future drops before the operation completes and the operation request is still in the submission queue, the drop function removes the request.
+Otherwise, it sets the lifecycle to `Ignored` and submits a cancellation request to the kernel.
 The cancellation request will attempt to terminate the operation, causing it to complete immediately with an error.
-Cancellation is best-effort; the operation may or may not terminate early.
+Cancellation is best-effort;
+the operation may or may not terminate early.
 If the operation does complete, the runtime discards the result.
+The runtime maintains the internal operation state until the completion as this state owns data the kernel may be referencing.

 ## Read operations